jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ### Process Outline

 1. Create scripts to
-	1. Delete old, stale tentacles
+	- Delete old, stale tentacles
-    2. push the latest Octopus Deployment to the new tentacle
+    - Push the latest Octopus Deployment to the new tentacle
 2. Create an AWS Launch Configuration which
-	1. Spins up a new instance
+	- Spins up a new instance
-    2. Pulls in all needed scripts (from above) and executables
+    - Pulls in all needed scripts (from above) and executables
-    3. Assigns the new tentacles to multiple environments (more on this later)
+    - Assigns the new tentacles to multiple environments (more on this later)
-    4. Assigns the new tentacle to multiple roles (more on this later)
+    - Assigns the new tentacle to multiple roles (more on this later)

 ### What this post is NOT about.